azoth-lang/azoth.language.reference/src/azoth.text.md

 optimize to that specifically will take some work and probably should have attributes to ensure the compiler always does, it should be possible and provides an ideal experience for users while also providing top tier performance.

+**NOTE:** An issue with this design is that because there is no code that runs when freezing a value, it is quite possible to end up with a `const String` that internally has the `String_Builder` implementation and there doesn't seem to be a way for the framework to simplify the value in that case.

 ### `azoth.text.String_Builder`